-On behalf of community banks across the country, with more than 52,000 locations, thank you for your hard work and ongoing leadership during the current crisis.
+The undersigned state banking associations, representing more than 52,000 locations across the country, thank you for your hard work and ongoing leadership during this crisis.
 We have a shared goal of minimizing the shock to the economy and strengthening its resilience once economic restrictions are lifted.
-With this in mind, I write to express our concerns with the March 31 guidelines for the Paycheck Protection Loan Program (Program) created by the recently enacted CARES Act.
+With this in mind, we write to express our concerns with the March 31 guidelines for the Paycheck Protection Loan Program (Program) created by the recently enacted CARES Act.
 We strongly recommend that you make changes to the guidelines before the Program goes live so that it will work as intended by Congress.

-As you know, community bank's active participation is critical to the success of this Program.
+As you know, community banks' participation is critical to the success of this Program.
 Small business lending, including but not limited to SBA 7(a) lending, is at the very core of community banking, built on relationships, local knowledge, and underwriting skills honed over generations.
 Our chief concern is that, as written, the guidance does not empower all of our nation's 5,000 community banks to serve the impending demand for loans from this new program.

 Community bankers were encouraged that the Paycheck Protection Loan Program was included in the CARES Act.
 We were grateful for the opportunity to provide direct input into crafting the statutory parameters of the Program.
 Community bankers want nothing more than the opportunity to deploy desperately needed credit to help local businesses bridge the current crisis and sustain their employee base and meet their other financial obligations.
-If the Program doesn't work for all community banks, both current SBA 7(a) lenders and otherwise, then it will fail to achieve its objectives.
+If the Program doesn't work for all community banks, both current SBA 7(a) lenders and others, then it will fail to achieve its objectives.

 Our concerns are outlined below together with our recommended changes.

 Interest rates below "break even."
 The guidelines provide for an interest rate of 0.5 percent.
-Community bank lenders cannot "break even" with such a low rate of interest and for many it will not be economic or feasible to participate in the program.
+Community bank lenders cannot "break even" with such a low rate of interest and many will not participate in the program.
 The 4 percent rate envisioned in the CARES Act is reasonable.
-It would not make these loans profitable for lenders; we recognize that's not the purpose of the Program.
-But a 0.5 percent rate would create unacceptable losses for lenders, which have a duty to preserve their financial strength for the sake of their communities.
+It would not make these loans profitable for lenders; we recognize that that's not the purpose of the Program.
+But a 0.5 percent rate would create unacceptable losses for lenders, which have a duty to preserve their good health for the sake of their communities.
 We recommend changing the guidelines to allow for rates at the 4 percent level provided for in the CARES Act or as close as possible to that level.

 Loan terms are unreasonably short.
-The guidelines provide for two-year loans, an unreasonably short term and will create hardship for cash-starved small businesses.
+The guidelines provide for two-year loans.
+This is an unreasonably short term and will create hardship for cash-starved small businesses.
 The CARES Act provides for loans of up to 10 years.
 This term was chosen deliberately to ease payment terms for struggling borrowers.
-Treasury and SBA should use authority given them by Congress to provide loan terms of 10 years or as close as possible to that term.
+Treasury and SBA should use authority given them by Congress to provide loan terms of 10 years or as close as possible to that term